0xProject/0x-settler/README.md

 deployment, call `function ownerOf(uint256 tokenId) external view returns (address)` with the `tokenId` set to the number of the feature that you wish to query.
 For taker-submitted flows, the feature number is probably 2 unless something major changed and nobody updated this document.
-Likewise, for gasless/metatransaction flows, the feature number is probably 3.
+For gasless/metatransaction flows, the feature number is probably 3.
+For intents, the feature number is probably 4.
 A reverting response indicates that `Settler` is paused and you should not interact.
 Do not hardcode any `Settler` address in your integration. _**ALWAYS**_ query the deployer/registry for the address of the most recent `Settler` contract before building or signing a transaction, metatransaction, or order.

 ### 0x API dwell time